MG 42: MG 42 nicknames

 The distinctive sound caused by the high cyclic firing rate gave rise to a variety of nicknames.
-The Germans called it the Hitlersäge (Hitler’s Saw), Schnelle Spritze (Fast Sprayer), Knochensäge (Bone Saw), Tripperspritze (Gonorrhoea Syringe) and elektrisches MG (Electric MG).
+The Germans called it the Hitlersäge (Hitler's Buzzsaw), Schnelle Spritze (Fast Sprayer), Knochensäge (Bone Saw), Tripperspritze (Gonorrhoea Syringe) and elektrisches MG (Electric MG).
 The Soviets called it the "Linoleum Ripper", and British and American troops called it "Hitler's Buzzsaw", or "Hitler's Zipper".
 Like the MG 34, British troops sometimes called it a "Spandau", a traditional generic term for all German machine guns, left over from the famous Allied nickname for the MG 08 Maxim-derivative used by German forces during World War I and derived from its manufacturer's plates noting the city of Spandau where some were produced.
-Brazilian expeditionary soldiers fighting in Italy used to refer to the MG 42 as Lourdinha; this nickname is due to the fact that the bride of one of the soldiers, named Maria de Lourdes, was a seamstress and the sound of MG 42 was similar to the sound of her sewing machine (Lourdinha is a common nickname in Brazil for women called Maria de Lourdes).
+Brazilian expeditionary soldiers fighting in Italy used to refer to the MG 42 as Lurdinha; this nickname is due to the fact that the bride of one of the soldiers, named Maria de Lourdes, was a seamstress and the sound of MG 42 was similar to the sound of her sewing machine (Lourdinha is a common nickname in Brazil for women called Maria de Lourdes).

 Small arms doctrine

 The German tactical infantry doctrine of the era based a (10-man Gruppe) squad's firepower on the general-purpose machine gun in the light machine gun role.
 The advantage of the general-purpose machine gun concept was that it added greatly to the overall volume of fire that could be put out by a squad-sized unit.

-It was possible for operating crews to lay down a non-stop barrage of fire, pausing only when the barrel had to be replaced.
-This allowed the MG 42 to tie up significantly larger numbers of enemy troops than was otherwise possible.
-The Americans and the British trained their troops to take cover from the fire of an MG 42, and assault the position during the sub 10 seconds time window of barrel replacement.
+Operating crews could lay down a barrage of fire, pausing only to reload or to replace the barrel, which could be done in less than 10 seconds.
+This allowed the MG 42 to tie up larger numbers of enemy troops than was otherwise possible.
+The Americans and the British trained their troops to take cover from the fire of an MG 42, and assault the position during barrel replacement.

-The Allied nations' infantry doctrines of World War II based a squad's/rifle section's firepower centered on the rifleman and/or a magazine fed light machine gun (BAR, Bren, DP-27/DPM, FM 24/29), and they utilised weapons with cyclic fire rates of typically 450–600 rounds per minute.
 The (slower) rapid firing rate used in emergency/final defensive line situations of the MG 42 was up to 500 rounds per minute.

+The Allied nations' infantry doctrines of World War II based a squad's/rifle section's firepower on the rifleman and a magazine-fed light machine gun (BAR, Bren, DP-27/DPM, FM 24/29) whose cyclic fire rates were typically 450 to 600 rounds per minute.
 The Allied nations had machine guns with similar rates of fire, but mounted them almost exclusively in aircraft, where the fleeting opportunities for firing made such high rates necessary.
-The Allies did have similar weapons, such as the M1919 Browning machine gun and the Vickers K machine gun, but these were issued more sparsely than the MG 42, with the Vickers K being an aircraft machine gun, only issued to infantry in specialized circumstances.
+Weapons such as the M1919 Browning machine gun and the Vickers K machine gun, were only issued to infantry in specialized circumstances.